tldr-pages/tlrc/README.md

 [output]
 # Show the command name in the page.
 show_title = true
+# Prefix descriptions of examples with hyphens.
+show_hyphens = false
 # Strip empty lines from output.
 compact = false
 # Print pages in raw markdown.
 raw_markdown = false

+# Number of spaces to put before each line of the page.
+[indent]
+# Command name.
+title = 2
+# Command description.
+description = 2
+# Descriptions of examples.
+bullet = 2
+# Example command invocations.
+example = 4

 # Style for the title of the page (command name).
 [style.title]